chelseako/marketing_campaign/README.md

 * Examined missing values and addressed 24 missing income values using scikit-learn's Iterative Imputer function.
 * Examined distribution of categorical and numeric variables; removed one income outlier.
 * Engineered features, including re-binning marital status into two categorices and aggregating total amount spent, total number of purchases, total number of minors in the home, and total number of campaigns previously accepted.
-* Split data into training, validation, and testing set
+* Split data into training, validation, and testing sets.
 * Standardized data using scikit learn's StandardScalar() function.

 ## Model Building
 Compared model performance on two datasets:
-1. A standardized dataset
+1. Standardized dataset
-2. A standardized dataset that used Synthetic Minority Oversampling Technique (SMOTE) and Random Undersampling to address class imbalance.
+2. Standardized dataset that used Synthetic Minority Oversampling Technique (SMOTE) and Random Undersampling to address class imbalance.

 Used GridSearchCV on the following models to determine the best parameters:
 * Logistic Regression
 * Support Vector Machines
-* KNN
+* K Nearest Neighbors
 * Decision Tree
 * Random Forest
 * Adaboost